The super learner for time-to-event outcomes: A tutorial: Discrete-time super learner

 \subsection{SL step 4: Estimating the mean expected loss}

-As noted above, a loss function is a measure of the difference between estimates of the target estimand and the true value.
+After fitting the candidate learners, the next step is to estimate their predictive performance based on a chosen loss function.
+As noted in Section \ref{sec:overall.SL.steps}, a loss function is a measure of the difference between estimates of the target estimand and the true value.
 The loss function is defined at a individual level.
 When the focus is on estimating the conditional survival probability it is natural to consider the squared difference between $S(\tau|X=x)$ and the event indicator $I(T >\tau)$ as the loss function: i.e. $\left(I(T >\tau )-S(\tau|X=x)\right)^2$.
 However, when there is right censoring we do not observe $I(T >\tau)$ for everyone in the data, and instead we observe $I(\tilde T >\tau)$ and $\Delta$.
 To account for censoring, a loss function that uses an inverse probability of censoring weight (IPCW) is defined as

-This is equivalent to individual contributions to the Brier score.
-Using this loss function requires an estimate of the conditional survival probability for censoring $G(\cdot|X)$, and we discuss this further below. \cite{polley_superlearner_2011} also considered alternative loss functions, which have the major advantage of avoiding having to estimate the conditional censoring distribution, which is a nuisance parameter in (\ref{eq:disc.loss.IPCW}).
+This is equivalent to individual contributions to the Brier score \citep{graf_assessment_1999}.
+Using this loss function requires an estimate of the conditional survival probability for censoring $G(\cdot|X)$, and we discuss this further below. \citet{polley_superlearner_2011} also considered alternative loss functions, which have the advantage of avoiding having to estimate the conditional censoring distribution, which is a nuisance parameter in (\ref{eq:disc.loss.IPCW}).
 The alternative loss functions are based on the hazard rather than the survival probability.
 One is a squared error loss summarised across all times:

 and the other is based on the log likelihood: